 Want to respond to this article?
 Interested in authoring an article for a future issue of Insulation Outlook?
 Contact the Editor

-Gary Bases is the president of BRIL Inc., an independent consulting firm specializing in brick, refractory, insulation, and lagging.
-He is also the author of The Bril Book (a complete guide to brick, refractory, insulation, and lagging systems), The Bril Book II (a technical manual that includes bril application drawings for the power generating industry), and The Bril Book III—the book of bril.
-He may be contacted at 330-665-2931 or firstname.lastname@example.org.
+Gary Bases is the President of BRIL Inc., an independent consulting firm specializing in brick, refractory, insulation, and lagging.
+He is also the author of The Bril Book (a complete guide to brick, refractory, insulation, and lagging systems), The Bril Book II (a technical manual that includes bril application drawings for the power generating industry), The Bril Book III—the Book of Bril, The Bril Book IV—Boiler Construction, and the soon to be released The Bril Book V—Boiler Lagging.
+Gary Bases can be reached at firstname.lastname@example.org.